 WooCommerce database update notices

-↑ Back to topA WooCommerce database update notice displays when you update to a new version of WooCommerce and a database update is needed.
+↑ Back to topWhen you update to a new version of WooCommerce that requires a database update, a database update notice appears in your WordPress admin dashboard.
+This notice contains two options:

-- Managing plugins (WordPress Codex).
+- Managing plugins (WordPress Codex)

 Questions and support

-↑ Back to topDo you still have questions and need assistance?Â
+↑ Back to topDo you still have questions and need assistance?

 This documentation is about the free, core WooCommerce plugin, for which support is provided in our community forums on WordPress.org.
 By searching this forum, you’ll often find that your question has been asked and answered before.